fluencelabs/docs/docs/stake/nft_guide/nft_guide.md

 The main page of the Fluence NFT Marketplace features three key elements:

 - **Top right:** An authentication button to connect your wallet.
 For a detailed guide on using crypto wallets with Fluence web applications, read the official [guide](../wallets_guide/wallets_guide.md).
-- **Bottom left:** A link to the Fluence NFT collection page, where you can buy and sell NFTs.
-- To the right from the "Collection" link: A link to the user documentation.
+- **Bottom left:** A link to the Fluence NFT collection page, where you can buy and sell NFTs and link to the user documentation.

 Now, let’s look at the Fluence NFT collection page.

 ### Fluence NFT collection page

+You can find all the minted Fluence NFTs on the main page of the NFT collection site.

 <div style={{ textAlign: "center" }}>
   <img